 Pamela Ligouri Bunker is a managing partner, senior analyst, and majority shareholder of C/O Futures, LLC.
 She is a researcher and analyst specializing in international security and terrorism with an emphasis on narrative analysis.
 She is a former senior officer of the Counter-OPFOR Corporation with professional experience in research and program coordination in university, non-governmental organization (NGO), and local government settings.
 She holds undergraduate degrees in anthropology-geography and social sciences from California State Polytechnic University Pomona, an M.A. in public policy from the Claremont Graduate University, and an M.Litt. in terrorism studies from the University of Saint Andrews, Scotland.
-She is co-author/co-editor of four books, including Global Criminal and Sovereign Free Economies and the Demise of the Western Democracies: Dark Renaissance (Routledge, 2015), and has many other refereed and professional publications.
-She can be reached at email@example.com.
+She is co-author/co-editor of five books, including Global Criminal and Sovereign Free Economies and the Demise of the Western Democracies: Dark Renaissance (Routledge, 2015), and has many other refereed and professional publications.
+She can be reached at firstname.lastname@example.org.

 Robert J. Bunker is the director of research and analysis of C/O Futures, LLC and a managing partner.
 An international security and counterterrorism professional, he was Futurist in Residence at the Behavioral Science Unit (BSU) at the Federal Bureau of Investigation Academy in Quantico, VA, Minerva Chair at the Strategic Studies Institute (SSI) of the U.S. Army War College, Carlisle, PA, and has taught at American Military University, California State University San Bernardino, Claremont Graduate University, and the University of Southern California.
 Dr. Bunker holds degrees in the fields of history, anthropology-geography, social science, behavioral science, government, and political science and has trained extensively in counterterrorism and counternarcotics.
 He has also delivered hundreds of presentations—including U.S. congressional testimony—with well over 500 publications across various fields and formats.
 He can be reached at email@example.com, @DocBunker.